• Skip to primary navigation

 My advice is to bring a really good hair product that will take the volume and fluff out of your hair.
 Whatever you choose, bring a lot of it.
 You’ll be using much more than usual.

-3. Find the rooftop bars
+3. Visit the rooftop bars at sunset

 The rooftop bars in Cartagena are the perfect way to watch a sunset and end a long day of exploring the city.